Mejio/ePortfolio/README.md

 # ePortfolio

 Welcome to my ePortfolio.
 This small project showcases my personal projects, and skills as a Computer Science student.
 It is designed to highlight my academic and professional journey while demonstrating my proficiency in web development and design.
+(Had to redo, old ePortfolio was deleted)

 ## Key features include:
 - Home page with profile and bio